A petition to save a Mount Vernon equestrian facility from closing garnered nearly 1,000 signatures in one day.

 The expansion of Richmond Highway is part of the Base Realignment and Closure (BRAC) project at Fort Belvoir and is meant to help alleviate traffic near the military installation.

-Two other options were also being considered: bifurcation and widening in place.
+: bifurcation and widening in place.
 The Save Woodlawn Stables position paper states that either option would have less of an impact on Woodlawn Stables and the horses.
 The group supports the widening in place option, which would sacrifice some of the land but have the lowest impact on the stables’ daily operations.